-Being a freelancer marketing is huge part of my job and a huge part of marketing is self-promotion.
-So, in this post I am focusing on ideas of how to approach self-promotion if you’re an introvert.
+Being a freelancer marketing is a huge part of my job and a huge part of marketing is self-promotion.
+So, in this post, I am focusing on ideas of how to approach self-promotion if you’re an introvert.

 I once invented a fictitious work persona which I would pretend to be!

 It was my first business and I was so shy I couldn’t run it solely being myself.
 I have improved somewhat these days but I still struggle a bit, although I no longer feel the need to be someone else.

 The beauty of the internet is that there is a natural buffer between you and who you are interacting with.
 Which, if you are shy, can be used to your advantage.
 This buffer gives you time to consider your actions and reactions which is great.

 A good example of this is social media.
 I found incremental steps was the process for me.
 Progressing from ‘liking’ to following to commenting, to posting and eventually to contacting/DM.

 This worked best for me as it is a gentle progression, so when you are comfortable with one level, you can go on to the next.